 Support for Clergy and Congregants

 The Kesher Program began in 2007 with a grant from the Jewish Federation of Greater Rhode Island to provide social services for members and friends of Congregation Agudas Achim in Attleboro.
 Since the program’s inception, growing need and cuts in government aid have increased demand for accessible services.
-In response, the Kesher Program has expanded to include Temple Torat Yisrael in East Greenwich and Temple Am David in Warwick.
+In response, the Kesher Program has expanded to include Temple Torat Yisrael in East Greenwich, Congregation Beth Sholom in Providence, and Temple Emanu-El in Providence.

 Through the Kesher Program, JFSRI social workers spend time at each synagogue offering case management, information and referrals, short-term counseling, support groups, and family life education programs.
 These experienced, licensed clinicians provide ongoing support for clergy and staff as well as short-term services for congregants.
 The rabbi and social worker act in collaboration to provide individuals with a holistic response to their need, offering both therapeutic and spiritual guidance.